-Here’s a very good friend Melinda’s first drunk review!!
+Here’s a very good friend Minda’s first drunk review!!

 Little Fires Everywhere by Celeste Ng